Boom Town (book): Publication

 Orchard Books published Boom Town in March 1998.
-The trade edition sold for $15.95 (USD), and the library edition sold for $16.99.
 The book is 40 pages long.
 The pages are not numbered.

 A paperback edition was published in 2004.
 Levitin wrote and Smith illustrated a sequel also starring Amanda titled Taking Charge, which Orchard Books published in 1999.

 Critical reception

-Boom Town received favorable reviews.
+Boom Town received favorable book reviews.
 Kirkus called the book "a deeply satisfying story starring a resourceful heroine".
 In the School Library Journal, Steven Engelfried praised the narratorial voice for Amanda, stating the character added "just the right touch of humor to an authentic, though exaggerated look at the development of the West".
-In a paper exploring readers theater as a tool for improving girls' self-esteem, Debby Zambo includes Boom Town in a list of books with strong female characters.
+According to education professor Debby Zambo, Boom Town has strong female characters.

 Reviewers complimented the book's potential pedagogical value.
 Writing for Booklist, reviewer Lauren Peterson concluded that "True or not, this is an entertaining way to learn history."
 Reviewer Margaret A. Bush, writing for Horn Book Magazine, concluded that Levitin's "intent to demonstrate that far more settlers made fortunes by providing goods and services than by striking gold is adroitly accomplished in this entertaining lesson in history and human nature."

 Smith's illustrations were also praised.
 Publishers Weekly stated that her "rollicking, dusty-toned watercolors capture the energy of a developing town and convey the can-do spirit of adventurous settlers."
 Writing for the New York Times, Anne Scott MacLeod called Smith's artwork "as spirited as Amanda ... loose, energetic, cheerful and full of accurate detail."
-Bush noted that Smith's illustration work was "comic and informative, conveying the busy lives of the homely, hard-working people".
+Bush considered Smith's illustration work "comic and informative, conveying the busy lives of the homely, hard-working people".

-The Reading Teacher included Boom Town in its 1999 Teachers' Choices list as one of two recommended books from the previous year for children ages five to eight years old.
-Reading Teacher suggested that Boom Town could be used in curriculum as a companion to teaching about either the California Gold Rush or about frontier towns in nineteenth-century United States.

-Boom Town was also nominated for the Nebraska Golden Sower Award.
+The Reading Teacher included Boom Town in its 1999 Teachers' Choices list as one of two recommended books from the previous year for children ages five to eight years old and suggested that teachers could use Boom Town in curriculum as a companion to teaching about either the California Gold Rush or about frontier towns in the nineteenth-century United States.
+Boom Town was nominated for the Nebraska Golden Sower Award.